SrinivasanAnand/cpsc334/labs/lab3.md

 <h2>See pictures of circuits below:</h2>

 <h2>Next steps (not reached in lab period):</h2>
-* Connect circutit to GPIO to allow program to read input from different components (button, switch, joystick).
+* Connect circuit to GPIO to allow program to read input from different components (button, switch, joystick).